MPH Master of Public Health (on campus)

 BSc Public Health students

-This course is available to you following successful completion of your BSc with an Upper Second classification, or if equivalent experience can be demonstrated.
+This course is available to you following successful completion of your BSc with an Upper Second classification.

 English language